Ravn Alaska: History

 Northern Pacific traces its roots to June 20, 1948, and the founding of Economy Helicopters.
 The company was founded by Carl Brady; he flew the first commercial helicopter to Alaska to work on a mapping contract for the U.S. government.
 In the years that followed, Economy Helicopters renamed itself Era Helicopters (now a part of Bristow Group).

-Dash 8 300 in Ravn Alaska hangar.

 In 1967, Houston based Rowan Companies, purchased the company from the founder.

 Most of its business was supporting offshore oil drilling.
 Era's helicopters also supported the efforts to build the Alyeska Pipeline.
 During construction of the pipeline, the company started its fixed-wing division, based on DeHaviland Twin Otter and Convair 580 aircraft.